 Recipients of FHWA-administered funding will also need to identify a staff position that serves as the single point of contact for the implementation of all FHWA-administered funds within that agency.
 The person in this position must have sufficient knowledge and expertise in the federal-aid delivery process to coordinate issues and questions that may arise from project inception to project close-out.
 The agency is required to confirm the contact information for this position at the time of programming of funds in the federal TIP.
-This person will be expected to work closely with FHWA, Caltrans, MTC and the respective CMA on all issues related to federal funding for all FHWA-funded projects implemented by the recipient.
+This person will be expected to work closely with FHWA, Caltrans, MTC and the respective CTA on all issues related to federal funding for all FHWA-funded projects implemented by the recipient.

-Project sponsors that continue to miss delivery milestones and funding deadlines for any federal funds are required to prepare and update a delivery status report on all projects with FHWA-administered funds they manage, and participate if requested in a consultation meeting with the county CMA, MTC and Caltrans prior to MTC approving future programming or including any funding revisions for the agency in the federal TIP.
+Project sponsors that continue to miss delivery milestones and funding deadlines for any federal funds are required to prepare and update a delivery status report on all projects with FHWA-administered funds that they manage, and, if requested, participate in one or more consultation meetings with the county CTA, MTC and Caltrans prior to MTC approving future programming or including any funding revisions for the agency in the federal TIP.
 The purpose of the status report and consultation is to ensure the local public agency has the resources and technical capacity to deliver FHWA federal-aid projects, is fully aware of the required delivery deadlines, and has developed a delivery timeline that takes into consideration the requirements and lead-time of the federal-aid process within available resources.

 MTC staff actively monitors and reports the obligation status of projects to the Bay Area Partnership.
-The Partnership working groups will monitor project delivery issues as they arise and make recommendations as necessary.
-Specific provisions of the Regional Project Funding-Delivery Policy are contained within MTC Resolution No. 3606, revised, which is included as Appendix A-42.
+The Partnership working groups monitor project delivery issues as they arise and make recommendations as necessary.
+Specific provisions of the Regional Project Funding-Delivery Policy are contained within MTC Resolution No. 3606, revised, which is included as Appendix A-40 and also available at on the MTC website at: